A federal government website managed by the U.S. Department of Health & Human Services

 How can I protect my baby once he or she is born?

+Breastfeeding women can get either the flu shot or the nasal spray form of the vaccine.
 Breastfeeding protects babies because breast milk passes your antibodies to your baby.
 The antibodies in breast milk help fight off infection.
+This is especially important for infants younger than 6 months old, since they are too young to be vaccinated.
 Studies show that babies who are breastfed do not get as sick and are sick less often than babies who are not breastfed.

 If you get the flu, do not stop breastfeeding.
 Unless directed by your health care provider, continue to nurse your baby while being treated for the flu.